pandas-dev/pandas/doc/pandas-2.0/source/index.rst

-These are a set of documents, based on discussions started in December 2015, to assist with discussions around changes to Python pandas's internal design forward to better accommodate the evolving needs of the growing Python data userbase and to help keep pandas a relevant and important project in the future.
+These are a set of documents, based on discussions started in December 2015, to assist with discussions around changes to Python pandas's internal design intended to better accommodate the evolving needs of the growing Python data userbase and to help ensure that pandas remains a relevant and important project in the future.

 .. toctree::
    :maxdepth: 3